April 1, 2016

 EYES: All black or all white, depending on nature of thier spirit at the time

 A low rumble entered the room next.
-That is when I realized we were not alone.
+I realized we were not alone.
 Something was present.
 The noise turned into a deep growl, and the mist began swirling along the ground as if something were slithering around.
 A growl feigned in the far corner.
 It sounded like that of a monster.
 Shuttershock illuminated his fists and stood guard.
 I prepared myself as well.
 The swirling mist moved more rapidly, increasing the tension.
 The growling grew louder.
 A trembling unlike anything I had ever experienced before crept up my spine.
 I felt as if an enormous beast were lurking in the shadows.
 Shuttershock looked at me and said it better not be a real dragon.
 I swallowed the anxiousness in my throat and told him to be ready for anything.
 Then, the room went silent.
 Dead silent.
 Not a breeze was heard.
 Not a drop fell from the ceiling.
 Not a rock fell from place.
 It was so quiet I could hear my heartbeat.
 Shuttershock could hear his as well, and I saw it was making him uneasy.
 Instantly, I thought about the news story of the quietest room in the world.
 It was so void of any noise, that not only was it said you could hear your own heart beat, but you could hear the blood move in your veins.
 Normal people who volunteered for the test were said to not be able to last 10-15 minutes in there without losing their cool.
 Pure, absolute silence will drive you mad, and it was doing so to Shuttershock.

 I tried to champion him along, encourage him to stay sane.
-He could not do it though.
+He could not do it, though.
 The prolonged silence combined with the previous sensory overload and anticipating our next deadly assailant was too much for him to bear.
 Before I could calm Shuttershock he fired an energy blast, and when he did so, we both saw it: a gigantic dragon head.
 It was about five times the size of me and it was rushing towards us.
-It’s eyes, nose, mouth and teeth were enormous.
+Its eyes, nose, mouth and teeth were enormous.
 With it came a deafening roar as well.
 Shuttershock and I screamed in pain while dropping to our knees and covering our ears.
 I thought we were dead.
-However, what I did not notice, before my ears were impaled by the monstrous sound, was the dragon was made of mist with water moving about, making it look like moist scales.
+However, what I did not notice, before my ears were impaled by the monstrous sound, was that the dragon was made of mist with water moving about, making it look like moist scales.
 A trick of the mind had been played masterfully, and the magician was Dairyu.
-Before I knew it, he emerged from the dragon mist in full force attacking us.
+Before I knew it, he emerged from the dragon mist in full force, attacking us.

 Dairyu smashed me in the mouth with a kick and then moved on to do the same to Shuttershock with a spinning roundhouse.
-We both were leveled.
-Then, Dairyu screamed incredibly loud using his vocal powers to blast us off the rock floor and into the wall.
+We were both leveled.
+Then, Dairyu screamed incredibly loud, using his vocal powers to blast us off the rock floor and into the wall.
 Once again, we were flattened.
-Dairyu moved in next to pummel Shuttershock but I intervened by grabbing a chunk of the rock out of the indentation my body left in the wall, and I tossed it at the Zhibdean.
-He roared like a dragon once more as he extended his fist and shattered the boulder to pieces.
+Dairyu moved in next to pummel Shuttershock, but I intervened by grabbing a chunk of the rock out of the indentation my body left in the wall, and I tossed it at the Zhibdean.
+He roared like a dragon once more, as he extended his fist and shattered the boulder to pieces.
 I quickly followed up by flying directly at him and grabbing his robe.
 My momentum slammed him into the marble door, cracking it in several places.
 I punched at his face next, but Dairyu moved to the side.
 My fist smashed through the entrance and was lodged in it.
 Dairyu kicked me in my shin, dropping me to a knee and leaving my arm hanging.
 Next, he sent an open-palmed stroke to my extended elbow, bending it in half the opposite way and cracking every bone.
 I screamed in pain, but Dairyu did not relent.
 With my floppy arm dangling from the door, he continued to kick me with ferocious strikes to my back and head.
 I tried fending off his attacks with my free arm, but I was coming across my body and had no success.
 Dairyu was beating the living daylights out of me and I was helpless.
-That was until Shuttershock recovered enough to blast him with an incredible beam of light energy.
+That was, until Shuttershock recovered enough to blast him with an incredible beam of light energy.

 Dairyu flew across the cave and was embedded into the wall with massive force.
 When his body hit the ground, rocks fell all over him.
 Shuttershock blasted the marble door next, freeing my broken arm.
 He rushed over and stood between me and our assailant, asking if I was OK.
 I answered that he needed to focus on Dairyu and not worry about me.
 Shuttershock fired another burst of light energy at our enemy, but Dairyu was too quick and launched himself out from underneath the rubble.
 All my partner’s attack hit was the dust and rocks he left behind.
 I inched my back against the door while Shuttershock and Dairyu engaged in hand-to-hand combat before me.
 The Zhibdean’s style was the same ancient kung-fu as we faced with Genko, but his style was more explosive than his sister’s.
-While her’s reflected the silent fluidity fear uses to pour into our minds and hearts, crippling us, Dairyu’s was powerful like the strength of a dragon.
+While hers reflected the silent fluidity fear uses to pour into our minds and hearts, crippling us, Dairyu’s was powerful like the strength of a dragon.

 It was also too much for Shuttershock.
 My partner is a good warrior, but he’s still learning, and to that point had not had a great deal of formal training.
 He uses a good understanding of how to fight, defend and maneuver.
-And combined with the ability make his fists into exploding balls of light energy, he is able to be pretty effective against most adversaries.
-He also has incredible heart.
-He does not give up no matter how much he is outclassed or outnumbered.
-Admirable as that may be though, against an opponent like Dairyu, it would only get him killed.
+And combined with the ability to make his fists into exploding balls of light energy, he is able to be pretty effective against most adversaries.
+He also has an incredible heart.
+He does not give up, no matter how much he is outclassed or outnumbered.
+Admirable as that may be, though, against an opponent like Dairyu, it would only get him killed.
 And that’s what was happening after about 10 minutes of them facing off.
 Shuttershock landed punches and even mixed in some great light blasts, but Dairyu’s skill, abilities and training was overwhelming.
 It did not take long for him to beat Shuttershock down and use his vocal blast to trap my partner in a corner.
 He held his guard up, but the sheer number of attacks and the power behind them was tearing him up.